tawebbcn/Summer-Challenge/README.md

 https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/:

-Here you will find the introduction to JavaScript to review (units 1 to 6, and unit 8.1):
+Here you will find the introduction to JavaScript to review (units 1 to 8):

 https://www.codecademy.com/learn/introduction-to-javascript